 - Has persistent breathlessness and cough despite activating the written asthma action plan

 - Is unable to feed and take fluids well

 - Is unable to speak in complete sentences

 - Is drowsy, lethargic or irritable and difficult to calm

 Though bronchial asthma is a chronic disease, symptoms can be controlled and most children achieve a normal quality of life.
-Understanding the disease, active participating in the care plan and compliance with the prescribed medications and regular review is key to successful treatment of the condition.
+Understanding the disease, active participating in the care plan, compliance with the prescribed medications and regular review is key to successful treatment of the condition.

-- To review your treatment.
-Asthma is a chronic disease and symptoms often change over time.
-Regular review is necessary to make any needed treatment adjustments.
+- To review your treatment – Asthma is a chronic disease and symptoms often change over time.
+Regular reviews are necessary to make any needed treatment adjustments.